RealDaniG/AEGIS/AEGIS.wiki/Home.md

 For detailed history of all updates and improvements, see our [Complete Updates Log](UPDATES_LOG).

-## 🧠 Memory Integration

-For detailed information about the memory integration between Metatron-ConscienceAI orchestrator and Open-A.G.I memory system, see the [Memory Integration](Memory-Integration) documentation.

 ## 🚀 Getting Started

 - [Quick Start Guide](Quick-Start-Guide) - Fast system initialization